Tony Anselmo

 Tony Anselmo (born February 18, 1960) is an American voice actor and animator.
 He has been the official character voice of Donald Duck since 1985 following the death of the original voice actor, Clarence Nash.
 He has also provided voices for Donald's triplet nephews, Huey, Dewey, and Louie, and his girlfriend, Daisy Duck.

 Prior to voicing for Disney projects, he became an animator for the company in 1980.
 As of 2023, he has been credited in 23 animation roles.
+Anselmo was inducted as a Disney Legend in 2009 for his decades of contribution to animation and the character of Donald Duck.

 Early life and education

 Anselmo was born on February 18, 1960, in Salt Lake City, Utah.

 Anselmo formed an early interest with Disney after attending a screening of Mary Poppins at the age of four.
 Anselmo said, "I remember leaving the theater and asking, 'How did they do this?
 Who did that?' and so on...So a seed was planted there, and from that time on I never wanted to be a fireman, an astronaut, or anything else.
 I wanted to work for Disney."

 Anselmo's family moved to Sunnyvale in northern California when he was seven, and he continued to actively study Disney and animation.
 He began drawing, using the famed Preston Blair art book, Advanced Animation, built a light table of his own, and began creating animation with a Super 8 camera.

 He attended Marian A. Peterson High School in Sunnyvale, California.
 He began night art classes at local colleges and began a regular correspondence with the artists who animated the Disney films, including Frank Thomas, Ollie Johnston, Eric Larson, and Milt Kahl.
 Anselmo stated, "Ollie wrote a lot and sent me drawings, advising me to learn quick sketch, life drawing, and design."

 Anselmo studied at the Character Animation Department of California Institute of the Arts on a full scholarship from the Disney Family in fall 1978.
 The department head was Jack Hannah, director of the Donald Duck unit under Walt Disney.
 Anselmo's other teachers included Disney veterans T. Hee, Ken O'Connor, Elmer Plummer, and Bill Moore.